aravind1635/first-project/README.md

 ## first-project

 QDM is responsible in deploying QuizUp services and its basic operations are
 1. Any service instance launched by ASG having a `docker-manager` init service.
-This service will pull the QDM image from the dockistry and launches `docker-manager` container2. docker-manager container will initiate the below containers and it gets images tags from zookeeper
+This service will pull the QDM image from the dockistry and launches `docker-manager` container
+2. docker-manager container will initiate the below containers and it gets images tags from zookeeper
 a) datadog
 b) dockergc
 c) service container(service name will be pulled from the instance metadata)